RachelAlcraft/family-tree/docs/index.md

 # Are we related to James Allan?

-A project to trace the Alcrafts back to the infamous Northumbrian piper James Allan, and do a family tree in the process.
+A project to trace the Alcrafts back to the infamous Northumbrian piper James Allan, with a family tree in the process.

 ``` mermaid